posicat/magnifier_lamp_RGBW/README.md

 # magnifier_lamp_RGBW
 Software for my replacement RGB+White LED for my desk magnifying lamp

+(Feel free to post comments in Issues if you have any ideas, or questions, or run into any problems!)

 My fluorescent lamp on my magnifying lamp (finally, it lasted 15 years) so now it's time to make it smarter!
 I bought an LED ring